-Each space you create in Confluence has its own blog, where you and your team can share news and events, discuss important projects and developments, or congratulate a teammate for a special effort.
-Use blogging to foster company culture and celebrate achievements across your organization.
+Each space you create in Confluence has its own blog, where you and your teams can share news and events, discuss important projects and developments, or congratulate a teammate for a special effort; blogging is a great way to foster company culture and celebrate achievements across your organization.

 You can watch any blog to make sure you get updated when there's a new post.
 Blog posts are automatically organized by date, and grouped by year and month, so they're also easy to find.

 If you need to be sure that the right people see a page or blog post, Confluence offers a range of ways to make sure you can get their attention.
 Type the @ symbol and the name of a Confluence user to mention them in a page, blog post, or comment.
 They'll get an email notification that you've mentioned them, with a link to the page, post or comment.